thalient-ai/zotero-scripts/README.md

 This repository contains a collection of custom scripts designed to enhance the functionality of [Zotero](https://www.zotero.org/), a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.

 These are scripts that I use to manage my own Zotero library.
-They provide various functionalities that are not currently available in Zotero but may be a planned feature at a later date.
+They provide various functionalities that are not currently available in Zotero but may be planned as features for a later date.

-I have incorporated detailed logging, optimization, error handling and input validation into each script.
-I cannot guarantee that they will work for all versions of Zotero and each user's library, but I'm happy to help.
+I have incorporated detailed logging, optimization, error handling, and input validation into each script.
+While I cannot guarantee compatibility with all versions of Zotero, cover all edge cases, or ensure flawless operation for every user's library, I am happy to assist with any issues that may arise.

 ## Compatibility
 All scripts were written for Zotero 7